FAQ`s

 Are fleece liners needed at the newborn stage?

-Yes, we suggest having a pack of ten on hand.
+Yes, we suggest having a pack of 10 - 20 on hand.
 Fleece liners come in handy in the first days when meconium is present.
 Liners at the newborn stage do not catch poop but rather they act as a stay dry layer between a damp nappy and the skin.
 This is useful for babies that sleep longer or/and who are sensitive to a wet nappy.
 Fleece does not get wet as it is synthetic and it works very well.
 Liners do not stain.
 Start nappies without them in and add when needed as baby gets bigger.

 Can I opt for disposable liners?